leobxpan/stanford-ai4all-vision/README.md

 Now you should have everything set up.
 For today's homework you just need to finish `machine_learning.ipynb`, which requires you to finish several functions defined in `machine_learning/model_helpers.py`.

 Have fun!

+## Instructions for Day 3

+Today's homework is to finish `image_ops.ipynb` which is under `Day 3` folder in our shared Google Drive.